-The Friends Leesylvania State Park help the park serve visitors and protect the park's natural resources.
-The group raises money and supports park programs such as the Junior Rangers, Free Kids Fishing Tournaments, Multicultural Celebration, and Haunted History Hikes.
+The Friends of Leesylvania State Park help the park serve visitors and protect the park's natural resources.
+The group raises money and supports park programs such as the Junior Rangers, Free Kids Fishing Tournaments and Haunted History Hikes.
 Friends also help guests and promote the park's unique nature and history, as well as fishing, boating and more.
 Members have many interests and various backgrounds.
 There are several membership options.
 Feel free to email Friends of Leesylvania to learn more or come to one of its meetings.
 It meets every third Tuesday of the month at 7:30pm at the Visitor Center.